MarkTranHS/MAPSCE/README.md

 ## Installation

-You can install the released version of demopckg from [GitHub](https://github.com) with:
+You can install the released version of MAPSCE from [GitHub](https://github.com) with:

 ``` r